Experienced Relationship Therapist and Sexologist

 Rhiannon’s qualifications are a Bachelor of Arts in Sociology and a Postgraduate Diploma in Counselling.
 As part of her ongoing professional development Rhiannon is also a student sexologist, currently completing a Master of Science in Medicine (Sexual and Reproductive Health) Psychosexual Therapy.

-In addition to private practice, Rhiannon works as a lecturer teaching counselling subjects to students completing their Bachelor of Counselling.
+In addition to private practice, Rhiannon has also worked as a lecturer teaching counselling subjects to students completing their Bachelor of Counselling.

 Key areas of interest and expertise for Rhiannon involve relationships and relationship therapy.
 Rhiannon helps individuals as well as couples to identify patterns in communication styles that perpetuate dysfunction and miscommunication.
 She is passionate about exploring with clients how social, cultural and economic factors impact wellbeing both individually and within relationships.
 Rhiannon strives to promote mutual understanding between individuals in order to challenge cycles of conflict and re-establish trust as well as positive methods of interaction.

 In addition to relationship issues, Rhiannon’s areas of expertise and experience are broad and include anxiety, depression, financial/employment stress, grief and loss, trauma, life stage challenges and communication issues.

 Rhiannon also has particular interest and expertise working with clients experiencing sexual health concerns.
 Rhiannon previously worked as a sexual health counsellor in a sexual health clinic in Sydney, gaining broad experience in a number of areas relating to sexual health and wellbeing, working with a diverse range of client backgrounds.
 She has extensive experience providing psychoeducation to clients on sexual expression, pleasure, negotiating safe sex practices and consent, and improving interpersonal communication skills within relationships.